-It’s a topic that divides the nation’s interest and, indeed, the interest of the Super Break HQ…it is of course The Eurovision Song Contest!
-However, with its staggeringly cheesy performances, glitzy costumes, impressive stage designs and controversial undertones, I couldn’t think of anything more entertaining to watch on a Saturday night with friends.
-Here’s my Top 10 Eurovision Favourites and why the winning countries make for the perfect short break destination…
+It’s a topic that divides the nation’s interest and, indeed, the interest of the Super Break HQ… It is of course, The Eurovision Song Contest!
+However, with its staggeringly cheesy performances, glitzy costumes, impressive stage designs and controversial undertones, we couldn’t think of anything more entertaining to watch on a Saturday night with friends.
+Here’s our Top 10 Eurovision Favourites and why the winning countries make for the perfect short break destination…

 10. Bucks Fizz – UK – ‘Making Your Mind Up’